Breword/tmux/Contributing.md

   word.
 Compare how *xterm(1)* works.

 - ([#1718](https://github.com/tmux/tmux/issues/1718)) Copy mode should behave
   better if the pane outside is modified.
-At the moment it stops reading which is not ideal, and there are also questions about how it should work with copy-mode -e.
+The best idea so far is to copy the state when copy mode is entered, allowing the pane's old grid to continue to update, and provide a command and key binding to refresh from the latest grid manually.

 - The lexer in cmd-parse.y should be a single state machine rather than separate functions for environment variables, strings and formats.